 An organization chart will help you and your key personnel see if there are holes in your organization.
 The chart with the jobs, the workers names, and phone numbers will promote communication within your organization.
 All communications won't have to go through the meet director.
 The job of recruiting volunteers will be eased if you publish the chart periodically with an appeal to the membership to volunteer and fill vacancies.
 Remind them they can compete if enough workers are available to work in rotation.

-One of the first things a club should do when planning an "A" meet is to look at the finances involved.
+One of the first things a club should do when planning a National Meet is to look at the finances involved.
 A carefully prepared budget will show what expenses can be expected as well as how much revenue might be generated and can eliminate a financial crisis and hard feelings within the club later.
 Some expense items to consider are:

 Other Equipment and Supplies